alem-platform/foundation/a-library-for-others/README.md

 - Implement the Basic Structure:
   - Start by defining the CSV struct and its associated methods.
-  - Hide implementation details to ensure users do not rely on internal behavior that may change.
-Use unexported (private) variables and functions to keep details encapsulated within the implementation file.
+  - Hide implementation details to ensure users do not rely on internal behavior.
+Use private variables and functions to keep details encapsulated.
+  - Use the Read(b []byte) method to read lines from a CSV file.

 ### Author